martinrotter/qt-minimalistic-builds/README.md

 # qt5-minimalistic-builds
 This is attempt to build Qt 5 libraries in minimalistic mode.
-Output binaries have fewer dependencies, are lighter and thus are smaller.
+Output binaries have fewer dependencies, are lighter and thus smaller.

 This projects aims to provide only x64 variant of Qt5 library and its dependencies.
 Both release and debug builds are provided.